MileHacker Logo

 Monteria's Location

-Monteria serves as the capital of the Cordoba department, positioned strategically in northern Colombia.
-It rests firmly within the Sinú River valley, a region renowned for its fertile lands and important agricultural output.
+Monteria serves as the capital city of the Cordoba department, positioned strategically in northern Colombia.
+It rests firmly within the Sinú River valley, a region renowned for its fertile lands and significant agricultural output.
 The city sits approximately 50 kilometers (31 miles) from the Caribbean Sea, which influences its tropical savanna climate.
 Monteria experiences intense heat and humidity without the constant sea breeze found in cities like Cartagena.

 The Sinú River's Embrace